GitMew/C-RISCV-MDs/s3_riscv-stack.md

     - Common misconception: because HLLs tend to return the value at the end of the stack when calling `pop()`, people think that's the only way to *read* from the stack.
 This is incorrect: you can "`peek()`" the stack relative to the stack pointer (e.g. `+4(sp)`).
 (Imagine if you couldn't, and you stored an array on the stack!)

     - The stack pointer points to the last filled byte on the stack. **Never assume any procedure has been courteous enough to leave the stack pointer free for use.** This is illustrated in the memory figure below.
 (Note: the `0`s and `1`s represent bytes.
-Also, "*sp*" denotes that that byte's address is stored in `sp`, not that `sp` is stored at the denoted location.)
+Also, "*sp*" denotes that that byte's address is stored in `sp`, not that `sp` is stored at the denoted location.
+The arrow signifies whereto a word would continue if stored at the current `sp`.)

         |       |       |       |       |
         | ---   | ---   | ---   | ---   |